 CRAFTMANSHIP HANDED DOWN FROM GENERATIONS

-The yak ox is an amazing creature roaming the remote hills of the Himalayas.
-The wool used in our yak products is made from the Yak Khulu – the finest, softest fiber from the yak.
-When treated properly, the fibers can be made into a wool that feels as soft as cashmere, yet as strong and warm as llama wool.
+The yak is an amazing creature living in the remote hills of Mongolia, Tibet, and Nepal.
+The fiber used in our yak products is made from Yak Khullu – the finest, softest fiber from the undercoat of the yak.
+When treated properly, yak wool can feel as soft as cashmere, yet as strong and warm as llama wool.
 Normally a light brown colour, we only use yak wool in its natural brown shade.

 Aiayu’s yak is sourced from the “Green Gold” project, a Swiss development program which organizes cooperatives of nomadic herders in the Mongolian steppe.
 The project helps traditional herders earn a more stable living from artisanal fiber production of heritage Mongolian breeds – like yak and Sartuul sheep.
 The program has a deep commitment to practicing sustainable grazing management and is actively working to restore and protect Mongolia’s grasslands.
 Similar to Aiayu’s llamas, our yak roam freely in their indigenous habitats, grazing in a much gentler way than industrially farmed livestock.